mjul/aider-ledger-lab/README.md

 # aider-ledger-lab
+This lab is a test-drive of aider.chat for LLM-assisted coding.

 ## Overview
 Welcome to the aider-ledger-lab repository!
 This project is a simple model of a Rust library for a general ledger, designed for use in accounting.
 The ledger is structured into accounts, which are organized into a tree called a chart of accounts.